dusteye/Horae/README.md

 # Horae
-A framework for parallel or distributed program to execute in specified order and auto test in order of permutations
+A framework for parallel or distributed program to
+* Execute in specified order
+* Auto test in order of permutations to verify the concurrency correctness